-- There are very few facilities and limited services available within the Parish.
+- 41 There are very few facilities and limited services available within the Parish.
 The majority of properties (and all properties within Brandon and Gelston) are not on mains drainage and none has mains gas.
 Water supply at Gelston relies on a pump (run by Anglian Water) to maintain supply.
 The main electricity supply to the villages is through low-level, medium-voltage cables and transformers.
-There are frequent interruptions of supply in strong winds and high consumption periods, suggesting that provision is operating at or near to capacity. - At the time of preparing the Neighbourhood Plan, Broadband speeds were poor and a concern locally.
-Hough on the Hill and Gelston were in phase 5 of the Lincolnshire 'Superfast Broadband' project with 78% of properties due to receive superfast (above 24Mb/s) by June 2015.
-Brandon however was in phase 8, not due to be implemented until March 2016.
-Since then, improvements have been made though the OnLincolnshire Project https://www.lincolnshire.gov.uk/onlincolnshire and further improvements are planned under the Government's 'Project Gigabit' https://www.gov.uk/government/publications/project-gigabit-delivery-plan-winter-update/project-gigabit-winter-update. - The only licensed premises in the Parish, the Brownlow Arms in Hough on the Hill, is the last remaining service since the adjacent shop and post office closed and the closure of the village school.
+There are frequent interruptions of supply in strong winds and high consumption periods, suggesting that provision is operating at or near to capacity. - 42 Broadband speeds are currently poor and are a concern locally.
+Hough on the Hill and Gelston are in phase 5 of the Lincolnshire 'Superfast Broadband' project with 78% of properties due to receive superfast (above 24Mb/s) by June 2015.
+Brandon however is in phase 8 which won't be implemented until March 2016.
+The remaining properties will be below the superfast level, but improved from the current situation.
+There are of course other solutions that are available now (e.g. fibre to wireless in Brandon and Gelston) but these can be more expensive than existing connections. - 43 The only licensed premise in the Parish, the Brownlow Arms in Hough on the Hill, is the last remaining service since the adjacent shop and post office closed and the closure of the village school.
 Brandon and Gelston were once served by cottage 'stores' and mobile suppliers, but these are long gone.
 The nearest shops are available at Caythorpe and Claypole, outside the Parish, as are several primary schools in larger villages (eg at Caythorpe, Marston, Barkston) and a GP Surgery, with Pharmacy, also at Caythorpe.
-Hospital services, including Accident and
+Hospital services, including Accident and Emergency, are available at Grantham.
+The nearest Public Library is at Grantham (and the Mobile Library service currently visits Gelston once a month).

-1 All development is subject to SKDC Local Development Plan policies relating to flooding and treatment of surface water
+1 All development is subject to SKDC Local Development Plan policies relating to flooding and treatment of surface water (Policy EN2).